dcstlouis/django-rest-framework/docs/api-guide/generic-views.md

 ## GenericAPIView

-This class extends REST framework's `APIView` class, adding commonly required behavior for standard list and detail views.
+This class extends REST framework's [`APIView`][apiview] class, adding commonly required behavior for standard list and detail views.

 Each of the concrete generic views provided is built by combining `GenericAPIView`, with one or more mixin classes.